AkshatJakhmola0/cybersecurity-notes/Networking/Labs/02_IPConfig_Lab/README.md

-# Lab 02 - IPConfig Command
+# Lab 02 - Windows IPConfig Commands

 ## Objective

-To learn how to inspect, analyze, and troubleshoot network configuration using the Windows `ipconfig` command and its commonly used options.
+To learn how to inspect, analyze, and troubleshoot Windows network configuration using the `ipconfig` command and its commonly used options.

 ---